Kcsmith0708/DCC-EX-Mega-WiFI-Plug-Play-CS/README.md

    DCC-EX Mega + WiFi EXRAIL Plug & Play Command Station is a COMPLETE packaged system 'Ready to Run' CommandStation-EX folder includes a Complete Master v4.1 release plus these extra files for the Plug & Play example.
    Includes tabs for;
-    config.h				  Sets up WiFi Serial 3, OLED display, DFPlayer on Serial 1 turned On. myAutomation.h                        Sets up these first 3 #includes my___.h files and is ready to go. myEXRAIL_Courses_100_Macros.h         Sets up EXRAIL Sensor, Servo Turnouts, FX Devices, Layout Setup & WiFi Throttles Cmds & Accessory buttons. myEXRAIL_Courses_200_Macros.h         Sets up EXRAIL Automation(n) 201 thru 206 for Loco runs. myDCCEX_CommandSummary.h              Sets up DCCEX Command Summary displays with </START 411> Commands by Group in the IDE serial monitor. myHal.cpp				  Sets up DFPlayer mini micro-SD card & Ultrasonic Sensor configurations mySetup.h				  Sets up Sensors 'S' Turnouts'T' & Outputs'Z' and DFPlayer & Ultrasonic Sensor requirements And I use it to automatically upload & populate JMRI Tools->Table-> Sensors,Turnouts, Outputs
+   -  config.h                        -  Sets up WiFi Serial 3, OLED display, DFPlayer on Serial 1 turned On.
+   -  myAutomation.h                  -  Sets up these first 3 #includes my___.h files and is ready to go.
+   -  myEXRAIL_Courses_100_Macros.h   -  Sets up Sensor, Servo Turnouts, FX Layout Devices, and WiFi Throttles Cmds & Panel buttons.
+   -  myEXRAIL_Courses_200_Macros.h   -  Sets up EXRAIL Automation(n) 201 thru 206 for Loco runs.
+    -  myDCCEX_CommandSummary.h       -  Sets up DCCEX Command Summary </START 411> displays Commands by Group in IDE serial monitor.
+    -  myHal.cpp                      -  Sets up DFPlayer mini micro-SD card & Ultrasonic Sensor configurations
+    -  mySetup.h                      -  Sets up Sensors 'S' Turnouts'T' & Outputs'Z' and DFPlayer & Ultrasonic Sensor requirements.
+                                                 And I use it to automatically upload & populate JMRI Tools->Table-> Sensors,Turnouts, Outputs.
                                                  It also seems to be a good example of how a mySetup could be configured and used without EXRAIL.

 Open COMMANDSTATION-EX_Courses 4.1.1 Folder
- Open the COMMANDSTATION-EX folder click on COMMANDSTATION-EX.ino and the Arduino IDE editor will open automatically.
+ -   Open the COMMANDSTATION-EX folder
+ -   click on COMMANDSTATION-EX.ino and the Arduino IDE editor will open automatically.
 In the IDE Editor menu bar
- Click on Tools >
+ -   Click on Tools >
-           Board:> choose Arduino Mega or Mega 2560
+     -      Board:> choose Arduino Mega or Mega 2560
-           Port: > choose your Com#
+     -      Port: > choose your Com#
- Click on Tools >
+ -   Click on Tools >
-           Serial Monitor:> to see the Command Station bootup and EXRAIL script interaction & Print statments.
+     -      Serial Monitor:> to see the Command Station bootup and EXRAIL script interaction & Print statments.

 In the IDE Tabs bar, click on the down arrow tab, scroll down and Open the config.h file

 In config.h, Find and Edit these WiFi Network lines and Enter Your SSID 'Name'  & 'Password'
-#define WIFI_SSID "Your network name"
+ -  #define WIFI_SSID "Your network name"
-#define WIFI_PASSWORD "Your network passwd"
+ -  #define WIFI_PASSWORD "Your network passwd"

 Then scroll down & find your prefered LCD or OLED display then Uncomment one of theses lines,
-// #define LCD_DRIVER  0x27,16,2
+ -  #define LCD_DRIVER  0x27,16,2
-// #define OLED_DRIVER 128,32
+ -  #define OLED_DRIVER 128,32
-// #define OLED_DRIVER 128,64
+ -  #define OLED_DRIVER 128,64

 Then on the IDE menu bar press the Compile & Upload => button The Mega DCC-EX Command Station should Connect to your Network and be able to Connect a Engine Driver(Android) or WiThrottle(IOS) App device